setname490204634/Team-car-racing/documentation.md

 - GameControlScript.cs, manages envirometn input/output, handles restarting and the game
 - UnityMainThreadDispatcher.cs, used to execute tasks on main thread.

+## pythonSide

+- main.py, runs comumnication
+- sender.py, sends car driving instructions to unity
+- reciever.py, recievs and unpacks observation from unity

-# Editing and Adding Roads
+## Editing and Adding Roads

 ### Edit and Add Roads